laura-he/ice_mining_visualizer/README.md

    1. ```data_for_export.parquet.zip```, containing the metadata and embeddings for each entry in the dataset
    2. ```zipped_thumbnail_images.tar.gz```, containing .jpeg thumbnail images for visualization

+4. Make a new folder to store your thumbnail images: ```mkdir -p thumbnail_images```
-4. Unzip the thumbnail images tarball:
+5. Unzip the thumbnail images tarball into the folder you just made: ```tar -xzf zipped_thumbnail_images.tar.gz -C thumbnail_images```
-5. To connect images to the locahost and keep it running in the background, open a new terminal, change directory to ```thumbnail_images```, and run the following command:
+6. To connect images to the locahost and keep it running in the background, open a new terminal, change directory to ```thumbnail_images```, and run the following command:
    ```bash
    python -m http.server 7000
    ```
    The images will be hosted on port number ```7000```.

-6. Open another terminal window.
+7. Open another terminal window.
 From the directory where the code exists, run the following:
    ```bash
    python visualizer.py <path_to_zip_file> --port 7000 --which-embedding umap
    ```